Key Concepts

 Exam Strategy

-Structure irrigation answers around: Potential created vs utilised gap → Types with data → Policy architecture (PMKSY + RKVY-PDMC, Atal Bhujal Yojana, JJM, JSA:CTR, NWP 2012, ILR/Ken-Betwa) → Institutional reform (Mihir Shah Committee, Article 262 + ISRWD Act 1956) → Efficiency challenge → Way forward (micro-irrigation, participatory management, groundwater regulation, river-basin approach).
+Structure irrigation answers around: Potential created vs utilised gap → Types with data → Policy architecture (PMKSY + RKVY-PDMC, Atal Bhujal Yojana, JJM, JSA:CTR, NWP 2012, ILR/Ken-Betwa) → Institutional reform (Mihir Shah Committee, Mihir Shah 2016 NWC merger, Article 262 + ISRWD Act 1956, CADA/CADWM/M-CADWM) → Efficiency challenge (waterlogging/salinity, head-tail equity, PIM/WUA failure) → Way forward (micro-irrigation, participatory management, groundwater regulation, river-basin approach, e-flows, virtual water demand-side shift).

-Cross-link to Ujiyari.com for current affairs on PMKSY extension, RKVY-PDMC shift, groundwater assessment 2024, Ken-Betwa progress, and Jal Shakti Abhiyan: Catch the Rain updates.
+Cross-link to Ujiyari.com for current affairs on PMKSY extension, RKVY-PDMC shift, groundwater assessment 2024, Ken-Betwa progress, Jal Shakti Abhiyan: Catch the Rain updates, and IWT status.